bgachara/bgachara.github.io/posts/databases.md

 - Buffer pool is on memory, manage page access.
 - DBMS can use memory maping(mmap) to store contents of a file into the address space of a program.
 - Don't rely on OS, take care of everythng in DB as knows better
-  - Flushing dirty pages to disk in the correcr order
+  - Flushing dirty pages to disk in the correct order
   - Specialized prefetching.
   - Buffer replacement policy.
   - Thread/process scheduling.

 - Memory-mapped I/O Problems
-  - Transaction safetY.
+  - Transaction safety.
     - OS can flush dirty pages at any time.
   - I/O Stalls
     - DBMS does not know which pages are in memory, this will stall a thread on page fault.